Leabhrán Eolais 2011-2012

 It is not permitted to block the gateways of neighbouring houses.

-It is not permitted to park in the disabled parking area outside the pedestrian gate
+It is not permitted to park in the disabled parking areas outside the pedestrian gate

 It is an offence to park on double yellow lines.